simolus3/tinano/tinano/README.md

 Roughly sorted by descending priority.
 If you have any suggestions, please go ahead and [open an issue](https://github.com/simolus3/tinano/issues/new).

-- Being able to use field names that differ from the sql column name in row classes.
-Adding some annotations like `@FromColumn("my_column")`.
 - Support `@row` classes that have other `@row` types as fields.
 - Supporting a `DateTime` right from the library, auto-generating code to store it as a timestamp in the database.